• Skip to primary navigation

 The following supplements shouldn't be consumed during your fasting window:

-• Gummy Vitamins/Supplements: Gummy supplements (see my post on ACV gummies) are often made with added sugars, additives like collagen and gelatin, and calories, which will break a fast.
-If supplements have a coating or additives, this will break a fast too.
-Look for cane sugar, maltodextrin, and pectin for examole.
+2. Gummy Vitamins/Supplements: Gummy supplements (see my post on ACV gummies) are often made with added sugars and additives like collagen and gelatin, which contain calories.

-• Bone Broth: This one is a little tricky.
-In short, yes, bone broth contains between 30-50 calories per cup, and will break your fast.
-BUT even if the fast is broken, the goal of intermittent fasting is usually to put your body into a fat-burning state, and bone broth can help with this during a longer fast, which is why some say it’s okay to drink in a fed or fasting state.
-Personally, I consider a fast-breaker, and avoid it when fasting unless completing a bone broth fast.
+3. Bone Broth: This one is a little tricky.
+In short, yes, bone broth contains between 30-50 calories per cup, and will technically break your fast.
+BUT even if the fast is broken, the goal of intermittent fasting is usually to put your body into a fat-burning state, and bone broth can help with this during a longer fast, which is why some say it's okay to drink in a fed or fasting state.
+Personally, I consider it a fast-breaker, and avoid it when fasting unless completing a bone broth fast, as my goal is not ketosis.

-• Collagen: Collagen contains approximately 30 calories per serving, and will break your fast.
-Like bone broth, while collagen does technically break a fast, it is still allowed under many IF plans due to its low-calorie profile.
+4. Collagen: Collagen contains approximately 30 calories per serving, and will likely break your fast.
+Like bone broth, while collagen does technically break a fast, it is still allowed under many keto plans due to its low-calorie profile.
 Also like bone broth, I prefer to leave it to feeding windows.

 Protein Powders